Together We Will: The Blueprints of Our Collective Future

 The 6-month Pilot

 - Intersectional Governance: National experts will support our work to establish policies that increase inclusivity and access to regional workforce and leadership positions.
-A critical issue in our region is the absence of multiple voices and experiences at a governance and leadership level.

 Together We Will will launch in January 2021.